LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 });
 ```

-Completely same logic applies to `zone_id`.
+The complete same logic applies to `zone_id`.

-On the bottom of the form we have additional `<ValidationError />` component with field named as `general`.
+On the bottom of the form we have an additional `<ValidationError />` component with a field named `general`.

 ```vue
 <ValidationError :errors="parkingStore.errors" field="zone_id" />
 <ValidationError :errors="parkingStore.errors" field="general" />
 ```

 `general` errors are displayed when API returns errors not related to fields.
-For example if you try to start parking while having one active on your vehicle.
+For example, if you try to start parking while having one active on your vehicle.

 ![Can't start parking](assets/cant-start-parking.png)

-It is important to note that `<option>` element is pretty limited to styling, this is a reason we didn't apply any css classes.
+It is important to note that the `<option>` element is pretty limited to styling, this is a reason we didn't apply any CSS classes.

 ```vue
 <option